 When you’re really running low on cash and you can’t go to the bank to borrow money, one has to be creative and find alternative means to get it.
 If you’ve tried the cash advance and it did not work for you, you can try getting logbook loans in the UK, instead.
-This is a different product from payday loans bad credit funds, and it isn’t the same as borrowing against your salary.
+This is a different product from payday loans for bad credit, and it isn’t the same as borrowing against your salary.

 To put it simply, it is cash that you can borrow based on the value of your car.
 It’s like a collateral but moved a couple of steps further because the lender will actually own your vehicle for the period of time that you’ve borrowed sum.
 You don’t have to turn over the actual vehicle though, and you can keep using your car or van for as long as you pay the amount back.
 When you aren’t able to pony up the cash, that’s when the real problems arise.

 Payday loans UK are fast becoming popular in the UK because of its fast processing and simple terms.
 You have a car?
 You can borrow cash quickly and easily.
 Borrowers can get as much as £500 and £50,000, depending on the value of the car owned.
 Technically, one is only allowed to borrow up to 50 percent of the vehicle’s value.

 It’s called logbook because the borrower is asked to hand over the car’s registration document, or vehicle logbook.
 Since these documents prove ownership of the vehicle, not having them means you don’t own the car anymore.

 In other areas, such as England, Wales or Northern Ireland, people who avail of these are also asked to sign a “bill of sale”.
 This is a form of credit agreement that means the company holds ownership of your vehicle.
 Again, you will still be able to use the car provide that you meet all of your payment schedules.
 The company then registers this document with the High Court in order to make it legally binding.
 Think of it as a notary public for similar documents.
 Bills of sale, however, are not used in Scotland.